Accepting intern and practicum students for 2025.

 PATS Consultants provide expert developmental screening, autism evaluations, and personalized therapy to help children reach their full potential.

-Every child deserves the right support for healthy growth.
+Every child deserves the right to support for healthy growth.
 PATS Consultants offer specialized services tailored to each child’s needs.

-✅ Identifies speech, motor, and cognitive delays.
+Identifies speech, motor, and cognitive delays.

-✅ Uses evidence-based developmental screening tests for accurate results.
+Uses evidence-based developmental screening tests for accurate results.

-✅ Helps parents understand their child’s growth milestones in developmental disabilities.
+Helps parents understand their child’s growth milestones in developmental disabilities.

-✅ Comprehensive evaluations for autism spectrum disorder (ASD).
+Comprehensive evaluations for autism spectrum disorder (ASD).

-✅ Developmental and Behavioral pediatrics to detect attention and emotional concerns.
+Developmental and Behavioral pediatrics to detect attention and emotional concerns.

-✅ Individualized care plans based on assessment results.
+Individualized care plans based on assessment results.

-✅ Speech Therapy: Improves communication and language skills.
+Speech Therapy: Improves communication and language skills.

-✅ Occupational Therapy: Enhances motor skills and daily living abilities.
+Occupational Therapy: Enhances motor skills and daily living abilities.

-✅ Behavioral Therapy: Supports emotional regulation and social interactions.
+Behavioral Therapy: Supports emotional regulation and social interactions.

-📌 Experienced specialists in child development.
+Experienced specialists in child development.

-📌 Family-centered approach for personalized support.
+Family-centered approach for personalized support.

-📌 Evidence-based therapies for long-term success.
+Evidence-based therapies for long-term success.

 PATS Consultants ensure every child receives the right developmental screening and intervention for a brighter future.
 Get started today!